Tashichho Dzong in spring in Thimphu, Bhutan

 One of the key methods of implementing the policy of high value, low impact tourism is the daily visa every tourist must purchase while in Bhutan.

-As of September 2022, when Bhutan reopened its borders to tourists after a long coronavirus-related closure, the daily visa fee is 200 USD per person per night in the country.
+Since September 2022, when Bhutan reopened its borders to tourists after a long coronavirus-related closure, the daily visa fee is 200 USD per person per night in the country.
+Indian nationals are exempt from this fee.

 Lhuentse, Bhutan